deanebarker/Episerver-Markup/README.md

     /markup.resource?id=[ID of the content]&file=[name of the file]

-The resource handler reads the specified content object and extracts and returns the resource contents.
+The resource handler reads the specified content object and extracts and returns the resource contents with the correct MIME type.
+This handler architecture is used for two reasons:

+1. The Markup Archive File is a zip archive of multiple filee.
+The handler opens the archive and extracts the resource (see "Markup Archive File" below).
+There is technically no direct URL to this resource.
+2. Resource output is wrapped by an event, to allow custom processing before delivery.

 ## Content Types